 Short-Term Debt Long-Term Debt Moody's Issuers (or supporting institutions) rated Prime-1 have a superior ability to repay short-term debt obligations.
-Obligations rated A are considered uppermedium-grade and are subject to low credit risk.
+Obligations rated Aa are judged to be of high quality and are subject to very low credit risk.
 The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end of that generic rating category.
 S&P A short-term obligation rated 'A-1' is rated in the highest category by S&P Global Ratings.
 The obligor's capacity to meet its financial commitments on the obligation is strong.
-This indicates that the obligor's capacity to meet its financial commitments on these obligations is extremely strong.
 An obligation rated 'A' is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories.
 However, the obligor's capacity to meet its financial commitments on the obligation is still strong.
 Ratings from 'AA' to 'CCC' may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the rating categories.